PoloLacoste/r6-api/README.md

 ## Get rank

-Gets seasonal stats for a player.
+Gets seasonal stats of a player.

 Return all the